 Academic Advisor

-Teaching professionals looking for an advanced degree can pursue a Master of Arts in Elementary Education (M.A.Ed.).
-Our online-only programs offer innovative and challenging curriculums designed to prepare teachers to develop and apply research skills, expand and deepen content area knowledge, and further the understanding of child and educational psychology in order to provide opportunities for curriculum development and exploration of current methodology.
+Teaching professionals looking for an advanced degree can pursue a Master of Arts in Literacy Education (M.A.Ed.) or the Master of Arts in STEM Education (M.A.Ed.).
+Our online-only programs offer innovative and challenging curriculums designed to prepare teachers to develop and apply research skills, and expand and deepen content area knowledge in order to provide opportunities for curriculum development and exploration of current methodology.

-The coursework enables students to be inviting, reflective decision makers who can give leadership to the local school system in order to implement or improve elementary and middle grades programs.
-This program is for teachers who already have an "A" level elementary or middle grads education teaching license.
+The coursework enables candidates to be inviting, reflective decision makers who can give leadership in the local school system to implement or improve K-9 literacy programs and K-12 STEM programs.
+This program is for teachers who already have an "A" level teaching license in an applicable area.

 FOR MORE INFORMATION: